A Trustworthiness Score to Evaluate DNN Predictions: Related Work

 \subsection{Uncertainty in Machine Learning}

-\textit{Uncertainty quantification} is often used in machine learning to represent, in a probabilistic manner, the level of unknown information in a prediction, thus enabling users when to trust a model's prediction~\cite{ghahramani2015probabilistic}\cite{tran2022plex}.
-One popular way for computing uncertainty is by utilising Bayesian inference in the classifier's architecture to output a distribution of uncertainties over outputs~\cite{gal2016dropout}\cite{ABDAR2021}.
+\textit{Uncertainty quantification} in ML is used to represent probabilistically the level of unknown information in a prediction, thus enabling users when to trust a model's prediction~\cite{ghahramani2015probabilistic}\cite{tran2022plex}.
+One popular way for computing uncertainty is by utilising Bayesian inference in the model's architecture to output a distribution of uncertainties over outputs~\cite{gal2016dropout}\cite{ABDAR2021}.
+A drawback of that, is the need to do changes in the architecture of the neural network e.g.~\cite{Kraus2019}.
 The trust score discussed earlier introduced by Jiang et.al. ~\cite{Jiang2018} overcomes the need to change the network structure and outputs only a score rather than a distribution.
-Our method excels beyond the aforementioned trust score in the transparency aspect, which may be very advantageous especially in human-computing interaction (HCI) applications.
-Furthermore, classification with a reject option, where the model is enabled to abstain from a making a prediction is very relatable to our method~\cite{hendrickx2021machine}.
-Classification with a reject option relies on the main classifier learning the classification and the uncertainty rejection function simultaneously, as opposed to our method where the main classifier is assumed to be black box pre-trained model.
+Our \textit{trustworthiness score} excels beyond the aforementioned trust score in transparency, which may be very advantageous especially in human-computing interaction applications.
+Furthermore, classification with a reject option, where the model is enabled to abstain from making a prediction is very relatable to our method~\cite{hendrickx2021machine}.
+An advantage of our method, is that the model is treated as a black box, whilst classifiers with a reject option often rely on learning a classification and a rejection function simultaneously.